mwittig/pimatic-probe/README.md

     * Changed strategy for probe scheduling to ensure there is only one pending probe at a time to avoid resource exhaustion in edge cases, e.g. if there is no response from peer on HTTP connect.
     * Minor changes
+* 20151121, V0.2.1
+    * Bug fix for socket not closed if HTTP request is redirected.